Network of Educational Television: Construction and early years

-As a significant step, on 14 February 1962, the Fourth National Education Conference was convened at the National Museum of Art.
-It marked the launch of the educational television and radio experimental station, which used a 100-watt television transmitter built by teachers and students at the Institute of Electronic Engineering at National Chiao Tung University.
-This experimental station covered approximately 10 kilometers and operated on channel 3.
-Its program schedule focused on comprehensiveness and enjoyment, with the primary objective of providing social education, while experimental teaching programs made up only 30%.
+On 14 February 1962, the Fourth National Education Conference was convened at the National Museum of Art, which marked the launch of the Educational Television and Broadcasting Experimental Station.
+The station used a 100-watt television transmitter built by teachers and students at the Institute of Electronic Engineering at National Chiao Tung University.
+This experimental station covered approximately 10 kilometers.